 - But there are 25,000 empty homes in Vancouver!
 What do you mean you want more?

 - What are you, some kind of shills for real estate developers?

-We’re a group of Vancouverites, most of whom met in June 2016 at rezoning hearings.
+You can meet our individual members on the About page.
+We’re a group of Vancouverites, many of whom met in June 2016 at rezoning hearings.
 We are a group with diverse policy ideas, but one thing we agree on is that Vancouver needs more housing for everyone.